Zashiki-warashi: Relation to family prosperity

 An example of a very characteristic folk belief is that families with a zashiki-warashi would prosper and families whose zashiki-warashi have gone away would decline.
 This aspect shows that zashiki-warashi are like gods of fortune or protective spirits that rule over a family's prosperity and decline.

-In the Tōno Monogatari, there are tales such as one telling about how a family was wiped out by foodborne illness after its zashiki-warashi left it and another tale about how in the Iide section of the village of Tsuchibuchi, Iwate Prefecture (now part of the city of Tōno), a wealthy family's zashiki-warashi was shot by a child with a bow and arrow causing it to leave the family, resulting in the family's fortunes decline.
+In the Tōno Monogatari, there are many tales describing the effects a zashiki-warashi has on the families they live with.
+One tells about how a family was wiped out by foodborne illness after its zashiki-warashi left it and another tale about how in the Iide section of the village of Tsuchibuchi, Iwate Prefecture (now part of the city of Tōno), a wealthy family's zashiki-warashi was shot by a child with a bow and arrow causing it to leave the family, resulting in the family's fortunes decline.
 There is also the view that the way families would decline after a zashiki-warashi leaves it and the way families would prosper after a binbōgami leaves it are related.

 There is the theory that a white zashiki-warashi is a sign of good things to come and the sight of a red one (with a red face, red clothes, and a red bucket in its hands) is a sign that a zashiki-warashi would leave the family leading to bad things to come.
 There are also examples where a family that saw a red-clothed one all died from foodborne illness.

 Customs

-Zashiki-warashi are there in inner guest rooms (zashiki), and their existence is said to have an effect on the direction the family goes in.
+Zashiki-warashi are found in inner guest rooms (zashiki), and their existence is said to have an effect on the direction the family goes in.
 As such, there are some families that treat them hospitably and offer them meals every day.
 They are said to like azuki meshi, so there are families that offer some azuki meshi every day, and if it is not eaten, it is said to be an omen for the family's decline.
 Zashiki-warashi generally work the same way as having kitsune or having inugami, but the difference between them and zashiki-warashi is that a zashiki-warashi is never considered a nuisance.
-Rather, they are protected as gods, and a family that has a zashiki-warashi is usually treated by other people with respect.
+Rather, they are protected as gods, and a family that has a zashiki-warashi is usually treated with respect by others.

-In the area around the city of Ninohe, there is a custom of making up a room with desserts and toys left inside for a child who had died or was killed as an infant (infanticide), and giving worship to this child, a custom that remains to the present day.
+In the area around the city of Ninohe, there is a custom still practiced today of making up a room with desserts and toys left inside for a child who had died or was killed as an infant, and giving worship to this child.
 There is also a custom of making a room that a child would like in order to make a zashiki-warashi stay at the house in order to bring the family prosperity.